 Bitcoin (BTC) is the most well-known cryptocurrency, and is often conflated with cryptocurrency itself.
 Bitcoin introduced the blockchain concept in 2009 and paved the way for other cryptocurrencies that followed.
 It had a big boom at the end of 2017, as a media frenzy brought a ton of new speculators to the table, and drove the price up to nearly $20K per BTC.
 Since then, the price has stabilized, but it remains the most heavily traded cryptocurrency.

 Tokens represent assets that can be traded on blockchains.
-On Foundation, we make it easy for creators to issue a unique token for each limited-edition series of artwork they want to sell.
-The number of tokens issued for each series should always correspond to the number of artworks available, so if you want to sell 25 prints, you’d release 25 tradable tokens.
+On Foundation, we make it easy for creators to issue a unique token for an artwork they want to sell.

 NFTs, or "Non-Fungible Tokens," are one-of-a-kind tokens that represent a unique good or asset.
 They’ve been called “crypto collectibles” because, much like trading cards, NFTs can be bought and sold by collectors.
 With scarcity and demand comes value—and when you add virality into the mix, NFTs representing digital art have the potential to open up dynamic marketplaces where creators can release unique artworks, and collectors can have fun buying and trading them.